fdbeirao/elm-lunch-and-learn/Day2/README.md

     = NoOp
 ```

-Any of the messages inside our `Msg` type can convey a payload.
-This is convenient for us right now, because there are currently 4 editable cells in our table (it has 2 rows).
+Any of the messages inside our `Msg` type can contain a payload.
+Each message conveys either an intention from the user, or a fact that occurred in our application.

+There are currently 4 editable cells in our table: 2 cell in two 2 rows.
 We need a way to distinguish those cells from one another.
 Maybe we can look at each cell as having a coordinate.
 Maybe `{ row : Int, col : Int }` would be a way to represent the coordinate of a cell.

 Let's create a type to represent this coordinate: